Never before had we such need of Nero. But he’s vanisht.

 Linkin had little newes from London, save a report that our Earl is dead.

-“Fools’ talk,” sayt Linkin.
-“Essicks, he, and all are safe among some islands, whose name I forget.”
+“Fools’ talk,” he sayt.
+“Essicks, our Earl, and all are safe among some islands whose name I forget.”

 Nero would have known it.

 Then all was quiet.
-Came leaf fall, and we heared our fleet was daily looked for [expected].
+Came leaf fall, and we heard our fleet was daily looked for [expected].

 A cat came calling, “Newes, newes, now,” beneath the windows.
 We hastened to our Field.

-This cat gave warning that Spanish sails have been sighted!
+This cat brought warning that Spanish sails have been sighted nigh unto our coast!
 And none knows where our ships are.

 Some were so affrighted by this report that they ran home to hide theirselves.